Fact-checked

 In patients with membranous nephropathy with nephrotic syndrome, thrombotic complications develop more often than in other morphological variants of glomerulonephritis.

-Causes of the membranous glomerulonephritis (membranous nephropathy)
+Causes membranous glomerulonephritis (membranous nephropathy)

 Infections